krambuhl/reflecto-archive/README.md

 )
 ```

-A schema will usually take a form like below, and additional metadata can be passed through as well.
+A filter list will usually look something like:

 ```js
 [{